pmurias/game-off-2012/README.md

 ================

 Weeks 1 & 2:
 Creating rendering engine I've called Gremlin.
-It is my attempt of creating raw Stage3D based Flash renderer.
-Although I've created similar stuff before, this time I needed to write whole new engine.
+It is my attempt at creating a raw Stage3D based Flash renderer.
+Although I've created similar stuff before, this time I needed to write a whole new engine.

 Week 3:
 Gameplay programming.
-I've created map exporter for Blender, tileset assets, textures, collision system for the game and character movement.
+I've created map a exporter for Blender, tileset assets, textures and collision system for the game and character movement.

 Week 4:
 Content programming.
-I've put enemy to the game, created tutorial and levels.
+I've put an enemy in the game, created tutorial and levels.
 Most of time I was in hurry, so code quality dropped a lot :(

 Open Source projects I'm using in this game: